rhamseyswork/rhamseyswork/README.md

-- 👋 Hi, I’m @RhamseysWork's Work Space
+- Hi, I’m @RhamseysWork's Work Space
-- 👀 I’m Interested In (FIN TECH)
+- I’m Interested In (FIN TECH)
-- 🌱 I’m Currently Learning How To Teach AI To Elementary Students
+- I’m Currently Learning How To Teach AI To Elementary Students
-- 💞️ I’m Looking To Collaborate on OC Pace Setters
+- I’m Looking To Collaborate on RyanMitchell.MP3, SpinningCube4D, IssacCharter.Software, OC Pace Setters.
-- ⚡ Fun Fact: I Like To Skate.
-"Do A Kick-Flip"
+- RyanMitchelOffical.com
+- RyanMitchell.MP3
+- SpinningCube4D.org
+- IssacCharter.Software

 <!---
 rhamseyswork/rhamseyswork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.